monad-brett/Grants-Program/applications/Monad-Application.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Mintbase Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
-Mintbase directly as introduced by NEAR.
+Mintbase directly as introduced by NEAR and mentioned above.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as: